amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

 <!-- more -->

-In this section, we will focus on linear data structures: Arrays, Lists, Sets, Stacks, and Queues.
+This section will focus on linear data structures: Arrays, Lists, Sets, Stacks, and Queues.

 You can find all these implementations and more in the Github repo:
 [https://github.com/amejiarosario/dsa.js](https://github.com/amejiarosario/dsa.js)